Skip to main content

 for golden in dataset.evals_iterator():

-There are five optional parameters when using the evals_iterator() for COMPONENT-LEVEL evaluation:
+There are SIX optional parameters when using the evals_iterator():

 • [Optional] identifier: a string that allows you to better identify your test run on Confident AI.